CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 ### Clamping to Ground

-The `CLAMP_TO_GROUND` semantic is a flag declaring that the geometry in the vector tile should be projected onto a surface.
+The `CLAMP_TO_GROUND` semantic is a flag declaring that the feature in the vector tile should be projected onto a surface.
 This is usually the WGS84 ellipsoid, but could also be custom terrain data.
 With this flag enabled, the Cartesian `x`, `y`, and `z` coordinates should be mapped to the longitude and latitude of the surface.